Best Iran deserts

 If you are still interested in experiencing some adventure here, do not go alone, you must travel in a group and pack food, water, petrol and the highest level of equipment for at least 15 days!
 Do not forget your map.
 Wish you an awesome adventure!

 To reach Rig-e Jenn, drive through Garmsar road from Kavir National Park to Malek Abad road and then straight to the desert.

 As one of the most captivating Iran deserts, Lut is a UNESCO-listed natural attraction in Iran.
-Here is simply the hottest place on the Earth surface that Nasa has ever registered; 71ºC!
+Here was once considered the hottest place on the Earth surface that Nasa had ever registered; 71ºC!
 It is absolutely an abiotic zone; no living creature can endure here.
 So, if you are afraid of going to the desert because of usual threats such as snake or scorpion, then do not worry!
 These creatures will not make it here in such a severe condition.

 40 Km to the northeast of Lut, you will reach Shahdad or Kalout desert, where resembles one of the Hollywood cities such as the one you have seen in the Star Wars, with its strange geological figures.
 Believe it or not, these giant structures that have formed due to wind, soil and water erosion sometimes reach a height of 200 meters!
 When it rains, the flowing water washes the soil and carries it around the rocks and gradually over time, these huge mud sculptures form!
 These amazing figures are more than 20 thousand years old.